-- 3.1 Party A hereby represents and warrants as follows: - 3.1.1 Party A is a company duly registered and validly existing under the laws of the PRC; - 3.1.2 Party A has full right, power, authority and capacity and all consents and approvals of any other third party and government necessary to execute and perform this Agreement, which shall not be against any enforceable and effective laws or contracts; - 3.1.3 the Agreement will constitute a legal, valid and binding agreement of Party A enforceable against it in accordance with its terms upon its execution. - 3.2 Party B hereby represents and warrants as follows: - 3.2.1 Party B is a company duly registered and validly existing under the laws of the PRC and is licensed to engage in the business of value-added telecommunication services. - 3.2.2 Party B has full right, power, authority and capacity and all consents and approvals of any other third party and government necessary to execute and perform this Agreement, which shall not be against any enforceable and effective laws or contracts.

-will constitute a legal, valid and binding agreement of Party B enforceable against it in accordance with its terms upon its execution.
+- 3.1 Party A hereby represents and warrants as follows: - 3.1.1 Party A is a company duly registered and validly existing under the laws of the PRC; - 3.1.2 Party A has full right, power, authority and capacity and all consents and approvals of any other third party and government necessary to execute and perform this Agreement, which shall not be against any enforceable and effective laws or contracts; - 3.1.3 the Agreement will constitute a legal, valid and binding agreement of Party A enforceable against it in accordance with its terms upon its execution. - 3.2 Party B hereby represents and warrants as follows: - 3.2.1 Party B is a company duly registered and validly existing under the laws of the PRC and is licensed to engage in the business of value-added telecommunication services. - 3.2.2 Party B has full right, power, authority and capacity and all consents and approvals of any other third party and government necessary to execute and perform this Agreement, which shall not be against any enforceable and effective laws or contracts. - 3.2.3 Once the Agreement has been duly executed by the Parties, it will constitute a legal, valid and binding agreement of Party B enforceable against it in accordance with its terms upon its execution.